Foliations modeling nonrational simplicial toric varieties: Construction

 \subsubsection{Balanced and odd triangulations.}

-\mbox{} Let $(V,\bT)$ be a triangulated vector configuration satisfying: \begin{enumerate} \item[({\it i})] $n-d=2m+1$ with $m$ a positive integer, \item[({\it ii})] $\sum v_i=0$. \end{enumerate} In particular, $\Delta$ is a complete fan.
-On the other hand, these conditions are mild restrictions in the sense that we can always fulfill them while keeping both the quasilattice and the (already complete) fan unchanged (this fact is used in [MV]).
-Namely, if $(V,\bT)$ does not satisfy these two conditions, we apply the following algorithm:\\ Step 1.
+\mbox{} Let $(V,\bT)$ be a triangulated vector configuration satisfying: \begin{enumerate} \item[({\it i})] $n-d=2m+1$ with $m$ a positive integer, \item[({\it ii})] $\sum v_i=0$. \end{enumerate} By ({\it ii}) and our assumption that $V$ spans the ambient space $E$, the vectors of $V$ can not be contained in any half-space, so cone$(V)=E$.
+Thus, the third defining property of triangulations (\cf \ref{Triangulations}) implies that $\Delta$ is a complete fan.
+Conditions ({\it i}) and ({\it ii}) are mild restrictions: starting with the weaker assumption that $(V,\bT)$ is a triangulated configuration whose associated fan is complete, we easily obtain ({\it i}) and ({\it ii}) while keeping both the quasilattice and the fan unchanged (this fact is used in [MV]).
+Namely, we apply the following algorithm:\\ Step 1.
 If $\sum v_i \neq 0$, append $-\sum v_i$ as a new ghost vector of the configuration (and increase $n$ by $1$);\\ Step 2.
 If $n-d$ is even, append $0$ as a new ghost vector of the configuration (and increase $n$ by $1$);\\ Step 3.
 If $n-d=1$, append $0$ and $0$ as new ghost vectors of the configuration (and increase $n$ by $2$).